civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 205.102

-For the purposes of the `Federal Courts Act`, neither the **Regulator**, the Chief Safety Officer nor a health and safety officer, when exercising or purporting to exercise jurisdiction or powers conferred on them under this Part, is a federal board, commission or other tribunal as defined in subsection 2(1) of that Act.

-> **Explanatory Note**:
-> Existing text of section 205.102:
-> *Existing Text*:
-> > For the purposes of the `Federal Courts Act`, neither the Board, the Chief Safety Officer nor a health and safety officer, when exercising or purporting to exercise jurisdiction or powers conferred on them under this Part, is a federal board, commission or other tribunal as defined in subsection 2(1) of that Act.
+For the purposes of the `Federal Courts Act`, neither the Regulator, the Chief Safety Officer nor a health and safety officer, when exercising or purporting to exercise jurisdiction or powers conferred on them under this Part, is a federal board, commission or other tribunal as defined in subsection 2(1) of that Act.

 ### Section 99